vackosar/vackosar.github.io/_drafts/2021-07-01-Quilt-data-versioning.md

 ## Verdict

-Apart from the initial versioning hick-up, Quilt data works pretty well.
+Apart from the initial versioning hick-up, Quilt data works so far very well for me.
 Good luck and see you next time!